This is a common question.

 I also mentioned dialing it at 1-stop instead of 2-stop (I said I tend to do this earlier).
 The only reason for using 1-stop in manual bracketing is the ease in calculation!

 Once you’re done, review all images and histograms.

 You would have covered the full dynamic range!

 Histograms Are Often Underrated

 Histograms take the guesswork out of bracketing exposures.

 It’s definitely the way you should be doing it, not just in HDR photography but in everything else you shoot.

 The data helps you nail exposure consistently in every single shot!

-If you haven’t master the ins and outs of histograms, you should definitely check out my ebook - Dissecting Histogram: The Unwritten Manual.
-Learn how to visually extract data from histograms to help you make better decisions.
+If you planning to master the ins and outs of histograms, check out my ebook - Dissecting Histogram: The Unwritten Manual.
+You can find it from the top menu under Courses.